Crime in San Diego: Drug trafficking

 In the 1980s, San Diego held the dubious distinction of being the meth capital of the United States.
 In the 1960s, the Hells Angels motorcycle club was the chief distributor of meth in the state, and production across the southern border in Mexico was mostly unimpeded by law enforcement, allowing for the drug to be widely available in San Diego.

 In 2000, the National Drug Intelligence Center published a threat assessment on drugs in the Southern District of California.
 It found that, while the California–Mexico border comprised about 7 percent of the southwest border, it made up 18 percent of the drug seizures in the region.
 The assessment stated that all drugs of abuse—meth, black tar heroin, and marijuana in particular—were readily available and supplied by Mexican drug trafficking organizations.
 In 2014, California Attorney General Kamala Harris issued a report that stated that about 70 percent of the meth from Mexico came through San Diego's ports of entry, outpacing border communities in Arizona and Texas since 2009.
 U.S. Immigration and Customs Enforcement spokesperson Lauren Mack hypothesized that the city's proximity to Mexico, its position on a central smuggling corridor, and its easy freeway access to points of high demand could be reasons for that fact.
 The spokesperson said that San Diego used to be a meth production hub, but production moved across the border into Tijuana and Baja California.
 Mack also stated that the Sinaloa Cartel played a significant role in the region's ongoing meth trade.

-Currently, as of the early 2020s however; fentanyl has seen a significant rise in production and output and has now become the most major concern for citizens and law enforcement in regards to the trafficking and abuse of drugs that occur in and around the city.
-Most of the fentanyl being trafficked, whether raw powder or fake pressed-pills designed to look like pharmaceuticals, is primarily being manufactured and smuggled into the city by the Sinaloa Cartel whom still also traffic heavily in methamphetamine and cocaine as well.
-Heroin, particularly high-purity heroin however has notably dropped in prevalence due to fentanyl now dominating the black market trade of opioids in San Diego as well as in most major cities across the nation.
-According to law enforcement officials, fentanyl has even made it into the local jails where it has proven to be a notable problem there as well, leading to several inmate deaths as of 2022.
+In August 2022, the federal government said that the San Diego region became an epicenter of another drug, fentanyl.
+According to statistics provided by the United States Border Patrol and Customs and Border Protection, all of the fentanyl seized by law enforcement in the counties of San Diego and Imperial between October 2021 and June 2022 amounted to 60% of the fentanyl seized at any port of entry throughout the United States in the same period.

+Sex crimes

+San Diego has reported fluctuating rates of sex crimes over the years, with law enforcement and advocacy groups working to address the issue through education, prevention programs, and victim support services.
+According to the San Diego Police Department’s annual crime reports, incidents of rape and other sex offenses have seen periodic increases, with 496 instances of reported rape in 2022.
+A rape charge is considered a violent felony crime and a conviction will result in a lengthy sentence in a state prison.